 15. The SA at this stage assessed the sustainability implications of a full Deposit version of the LDP.
 An initial appraisal was completed in December 2010 giving the plan makers time to take into account findings and recommendations.
-The report was updated to its current form based on the content of the LDP in March/April 2011.
+The report was updated in March/April 2011 to take into account comments made.
+The report was additionally updated prior to submission of the LDP for examination in March 2012 to take into account comments made during consultation.